jjcarretero/jjcarretero/README.md

 ### Nowadays...

-I had worked in software development for some time (mainly in VR and AR), I am a Unity3D teacher specialized in Videogames and I keep learning code development at 42 School in Madrid.
+I am currently working in software development at SIMUMAK developing the Core code of their Training Simulator for Vehicles,  I am a Unity3D teacher specialized in Videogames and I keep learning code development at 42 School in Madrid.

 [![jaeskim's 42 stats](https://badge42.herokuapp.com/api/stats/jcarrete?privacyEmail=true)](https://github.com/JaeSeoKim/badge42)